5-yr-old dappled golden palomino Tennessee Walking Horse Mare

 Beautiful Zoe has a blue eye that she inherited from her sire, Diamond Dak.

-"Zoe" -- Flashy Sabino dark golden 4-yr-old 15.1H gorgeous, sweet-natured gentle Tennessee Walking Horse mare with the smoothest, floating gait you've ever ridden, and doing it all barefoot!
+"Zoe" -- Flashy Sabino dark golden 5-yr-old 15.1H gorgeous, sweet-natured gentle Tennessee Walking Horse mare with the smoothest, floating gait you've ever ridden, and doing it all barefoot!
 Her canter is right out of a fairy tale, effortless and automatic, even for the most inexperienced rider.
 She makes you feel like you are a pro in the saddle!
 She is spirited yet has a sensible mind, not a lazy deadhead that makes you feel like you're pushing a rope.
 We raised her in the pasture with the broodmares, babies, yearlings, cattle, sheep, goats, pigs and she loves her humans, so she is no problem to catch.
 She catches YOU!
+She backs, sidepasses, forehand turns, pivots, loads, adores being bathed and groomed, doesn't mind if you lie down with her and take a nap with her, and gets along well with other horses in the pasture.
 Her sire is the drop dead gorgeous stallion, Diamond Dak, and she has inherited his same sweet, loveable, affectionate personality, as well as his willingness to please.
-This is an unusually beautiful horse and there's not another one like her. $12,500
+This is an unusually beautiful horse and there's not another one like her. $15,000

 Zoe on our May 6, 2016 camping trip at Lake Rayburn in the Angelina Forest.